liferay-search/liferay-docs/en/user/articles/110-collaboration/02-managing-documents-and-media/02-publishing-files/12-linking-to-google-drive.markdown

 instances you want to connect to your Google project and leave the global configuration empty.

-Follow these steps to configure your @product@ installation to connect to your Google project:
+Follow these steps to configure your @sharepoint@ installation to connect to your Google project:

 1. Note that the configuration options are the same in the global and